 As a Dance/USA Fellow in Dance Archiving and Preservation, I worked with World Arts West.
 I created a relational database to store and organize the information in World Arts West's archives, focusing on maintaining unique cultural identities.
 Currently the database covers dance genres, companies, individual performers, dance works, performances, audition information, photographs, and videos.
 Working with data from 15 festivals, I populated the database with 438 dance works, 262 companies, over 5000 artists, and 455 performances.
+I also created a metadata schema, based on existing standards, that suits the needs of user groups with varying familiarity of the material.
+I researched and tested multiple DAM services to assess efficacy of use by a presenting arts organization, and wrote a report of my recommendations.

 During the summer of 2019, I worked as an Archives / Audience Engagement Intern at Jacob's Pillow.
 During my time there, I started to process a 14-box collection of materials donated by Kitty Cunningham, a dance enthusiast and critic.
 I surveyed the collection and wrote a processing plan.
 After approval of the plan, I arranged the materials and wrote folder-level descriptions.
 After arrangement, the collection was housed in lignin-free boxes.